jengjeng/aural-coding-vscode/README.md

 ### 1.0.0

-Basic functional working on Windows and macOS.
+Basic functions work on Windows and macOS.

 -----------------------------------------------------------------------------------------------------------